North Korean pair charm the South in Games adventure

 North Korea agreed to compete in Pyeongchang after the South and the International Olympic Committee encouraged the heavily sanctioned state to take part as a peace gesture.

-North Korea’s participation is viewed as a sign of easing tensions over its nuclear and missile programmes, which it pursues in defiance of U.N.
+North Korea’s participation is viewed as a sign of easing tensions over its nuclear and missile programs, which it pursues in defiance of U.N.
 Security Council resolutions.

 The country did not have any athletes at the 2014 Sochi winter Games, but has sent 22 to Pyeongchang, including 12 ice hockey players in a combined North and South Korean women’s team.